isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 6. What does a vaccination QR code look like?

-Please see a sample here:
+<p id="QRcode">Please see a sample here:</p>

 <img src="/images/Vaccination QR code.png" style="width:180px; height:180px;">

 #### 7. How do I know if I need to upload 1 or 2 vaccination QR codes?

-Depending on the country the vaccination certificate is issued from, you may be issued with 1 or 2 vaccination QR codes to upload.
+Depending on the institution the vaccination certificate is issued from, you may be issued with 1 or 2 vaccination QR codes to upload.

 #### 8. Why was/were my vaccination QR code(s) not accepted in my VTP application?

-Vaccination QR code(s) may be invalid for reasons such as:
+<p id="invalidQR">Vaccination QR code(s) may be invalid for reasons such as:</p>

 - Traveller’s particulars do not match with the particulars in the vaccination certificate
 - Days interval between doses is less than the requirement